hardscrabble/hardscrabble.github.io/_posts/2021-04-03-on-conflicts.md

 ---

 Usually when git tells me that my feature branch has a conflict, it makes sense to me.
+Occasionally though, I'll have a conflict, and I'll look at and think...
+"Huh?
+Why is that even a conflict?"

+I think it makes sense to me now though.
+Let's talk about it.

 ## An example conflict